 Peaches are everywhere this time of year.
 Let me show you a delicious way to use the bounty of summer.
-Let’s make a peach galette.
+Let’s make an easy peach dessert.

 Did you say “I really need a great dessert for the beautiful peaches that I see at the market”?
-Did you say “I need an easy dessert that I can prep in less than 30 minutes”?
-Did you say “I need a dessert that isn’t too sweet and has some healthy ingredients, like berries or cherries or peaches”?
-Did you say “Teach me how to make a peach galette, please”?
+Or did you say “I need an easy dessert that I can prep in less than 30 minutes”?
+Maybe you said “I need a dessert that isn’t too sweet and has some healthy ingredients, like berries or cherries or peaches”?
+I thought I heard you say “Teach me how to make an easy peach dessert, please”?

 Peaches and pastry go hand in hand in summer.
 So let me show you how to make a peach galette.
-The recipe s at the end of the instructions.
+The recipe is at the end of the instructions.

-How to Make a Peach Galette ~ Delicious Summer Dessert
+How to Make an Easy Peach Dessert ~ Delicious Summer Galette

 I love buying peaches from our local Dallas Farmers Market when I can.